C0Assassin/RB4-to-RB2/README.md

 *  Mark Ronson ft.
 Bruno Mars - Uptown Funk
 *  Outfield, The - Your Love
 *  Paramore - Still Into You
+*  Protomen, The - Light Up The Night
 *  R.E.M. - The One I Love
 *  Scandal - The Warrior
 *  Van Halen - Panama